Hazard Recognition, Hazard Recognition Training

 Imagine a worksite where everyone takes responsibility for hazard recognition and control. – Carl Potter

-Begin the process of creating safety competency in your employees by scheduling a workshop at your location, or attending one of the following:
+Begin the process of creating safety competency in your employees by scheduling a workshop at your location, or attending a workshop.

 Participants will learn: